-We were gratifying the cravings of our sinful nature (living sense-driven, feeling-driven lives), and therefore by nature (nobody taught us this) objects of wrath.
+We were, as the NIV puts it, gratifying the cravings of our sinful nature (in other words, living by our senses, our feelings), and therefore by nature (nobody taught us this) objects of wrath.
 Whose wrath?
-God's wrath.
+God's.
 We were under the wrath of Almighty God.

 It's painful to remember, isn't it?
 Yes, but necessary.
-Here is what we were-dead, deluded, and doomed.
-I'm so thankful I can say what we were.
-Past tense.
+This is what we were.
+Dead, deluded, and doomed.
+Praise God it's past tense.
+Were.
 And why is it past tense?
-Because of something we did?
-No. Our second reminder...
+Is it because of something we did?
+No, no, no. Which brings us to our second reminder.

-B. We need to remember what God did for us (4-7).
+B. Remember what God did for us (4-7).
 And make no mistake about it.
 He did it!
-Paul begins verse 4, "But because of his great love for us, God."
-God is the sole agent of our salvation.
+Paul says in verse 4, "But God."
+God and God alone is the agent of our salvation.
+He designed it.
 He initiated it.
 He accomplished it.

 Why would He do that?
 Why would He intervene to help dead, deluded, and doomed sinners?
-Because of something good in us?
-No, solely because of something amazingly good in Him.
-Because of His great love for us.
+Was it because He saw something good in us?
+No, it was solely because of something amazingly good in Him.
+Paul says, "But God, being rich in mercy, because of the great love with which he loved us."

 In chapter one Paul takes us back to eternity past and marvels at God the Father's electing love.
 "In love he predestined us to be adopted as his sons through Jesus Christ (1:5)."
 Now in chapter two, Paul again highlights God's love for us, this time taking us, not to eternity past, but to our past.
 What did God do for us in our past?
-Three things.
+Three actions.

 - 1. He made us alive with Christ (5).
-"But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions-it is by grace you have been saved."
+"Even when we were dead in our trespasses, [God] made us alive together with Christ-by grace you have been saved."
 What were we?
 Dead.
 What did God do for us?
 Made us alive.
 On what basis?
-On the basis of a connection with Christ.
-Don't miss that last point.
-We'll see it again and again in this text as the basis for the work God has accomplished in our lives. - 2.
+On the basis of a connection He established with Christ, by grace.
+Don't miss those four words.
+We'll see them again and again in this text, for this is the basis for the work God has accomplished in our lives.
+With Christ.
+By grace. - 2.
 He raised us up and seated us with Christ (6).
-"And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus."
+"And raised us up with him and seated us with him in the heavenly places in Christ Jesus."
 Amazing.
 We were not only dead, but deluded and following the ruler of the kingdom of the air.
-But God brought us to life and put us on a throne in heaven, seated right with His own Son.
-Talk about a change in status.
+Yet God brought us to life and put us on a throne in heaven, seated with His own Son.
+Talk about a change in status!
 We used to be pawns of God's rival, but now we're co-heirs with the Ruler of the universe!

 "You mean, we will be co-heirs," you say.
 "It's future, right?"

 Friends, look at the verb tense.
 God seated us with Him.
 Past tense.
-In God's mind, it's done.
+In God's mind, it's already happened.
 When Christ raised from the dead, we were raised.
 When Christ sat down on His throne, so did we.
 All the merit of Christ has been given to those who are in Christ.
 It's not just a future hope.
-It's already theirs.
+It's a present reality.

-We're talking a complete reversal.
-Did you see it?
+We're talking about a complete reversal.
+Do you see it?
 We were dead, but God made us alive.
 We were deluded by the evil one, but God raised us to new life.
-We were doomed under the wrath of God, but God blessed us with a seat next to His Son in the heaven.
+We were doomed under the wrath of God, but God blessed us with a heavenly seat next to His Son.